kindaro/interval-cover/writ.md

 ### That is it.

-Let me know if my presentation is not clear or if I missed something.
+I hope it helps.
+Do comment if my presentation is not clear or if I missed something.